yongjiadeng/yongjiadeng.github.io/CV.md

 permalink: /cv/
 ---

-You can downlowd my CV here:
+You can download my CV here:
 [📑 Download CV (PDF)](Deng-CV-Sept2025.a.pdf)